 The unique marketing situation of Apple has been demonstrated through the iPhone and the iPad brands.
-Most of the ads for these products are actually produced and paid by authorized Apple resellers and network carriers.
+Note that the company still pursues its own ad campaigns.
+However, authorized resellers and network carriers also develop and implement their respective ad campaigns for Apple products.
 Unrelenting public demand for these product means that primary intermediaries are enthusiastic about telling to the public that they are selling these products.
 In addition, they also devise other promotional strategies to include discounts, exchange programs, and flexible payment terms to encourage sales.

 5. Global distribution strategy